Keyboard shortcuts

 sudo fail2ban-client status sshd

-Unban an IP (if needed):
+Unban an IP

-sudo fail2ban-client set sshd unbanip <ip_address>
+sudo fail2ban-client set sshd unbanip <ip>

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local